mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 The chance of getting any of these from donated blood is very small.
 Directed donations are tested in exactly the same way as other donations.

-#### Risks Associated with Blood Transfusions
+#### Risks associated with blood transfusions
 Blood transfusions have some risks.
 These risks include the very slight chance of having an allergic reaction or acquiring an infection through tainted blood.

-#### Side Effects During and After the Transfusion
+#### Side effects during and after your transfusion
 Transfusions sometimes cause reactions.
 The most common symptoms are fever, chills, and hives.
 These can be treated with a variety of medications.
 Transfusion reactions are rarely life threatening.
-The nursing staff constantly check all patients while a blood transfusion is taking place.
+The nursing staff constantly checks all patients while a blood transfusion is taking place.

 Allergic reactions can sometimes occur.
 Symptoms are listed below.
 They can occur up to 48 hours after the transfusion.
 Call your doctor immediately if you have:

-* A temperature of 100.4&deg;F or 38&deg;C or higher, or chills
+* A temperature of 100.4&deg;F(38&deg;C) or higher, or chills
 * Flushing of the face
 * Hives, rash, or itching
 * Trouble breathing or shortness of breath